-Investments consist of a beneficiary IRA received as a donation in 2021, received without donor restriction.
-The investment was reported at fair value in the statement of assets, liabilities and net assets - modified cash basis.
+Investments consist of two different brokerage accounts investing in a money market mutual fund and brokerage certificates of deposit.
+The investments are reported at fair value in the statement of assets, liabilities and net assets - modified cash basis.
 Unrealized gain and losses are included in the change in net assets.
-The IRA was liquidated in 2022.